vojtechkral/bard/doc/book/migration-2.md

 # Migration to version 2

-There were a few incompatible changes in Bard v 2.x.
+There were a few incompatible changes in Bard 2.x.
 To convert your project to Bard 2.x, perform the following updates:

 ### `bard.toml` version